Across America and around the world, local leaders are saying enough. Enough politics. Enough denial. Enough beating around the bush.

 We know that fighting climate change brings significant economic and public health benefits.
 Now, we just have to make sure communities that too often have been excluded from these gains get their due.

-If you’re interested in continuing the conversation around environmental justice, climate adaptation and resiliency, and the role local leaders can play in helping fight this crisis, join us August 28-30 in Los Angeles, California for our latest Climate Reality Leadership Corps training.
+If you’re interested in continuing the conversation around environmental justice, climate adaptation and resiliency, and the role local leaders can play in helping fight this crisis, sign up now to learn more about our next Climate Reality Leadership Corps training.

 The program takes great leaders and makes them exceptional, providing training in climate science, communications, and organizing to better tell the story of the climate crisis devastating our planet – and the solutions that will save it.
 Learn more here.